Overview of enterprise security in Azure HDInsight

 With this setup, enterprise employees can sign in to the cluster nodes by using their domain credentials.
 They can also use their domain credentials to authenticate with other approved endpoints.
 Like Apache Ambari Views, ODBC, JDBC, PowerShell, and REST APIs to interact with the cluster.

 A best practice that most enterprises follow is making sure that not every employee has access to all enterprise resources.
 Likewise, the admin can define role-based access control policies for the cluster resources.
 This is only available in the ESP clusters.

 The hadoop admin can configure role-based access control (RBAC) to secure Apache Hive, HBase and Kafka using those plugins in Apache Ranger.
 Configuring RBAC policies allows you to associate permissions with a role in the organization.
 This layer of abstraction makes it easier to ensure that people have only the permissions needed to perform their work responsibilities.
 Ranger also allows you to audit the data access of employees and any changes done to access control policies.

 For example, the admin can configure Apache Ranger to set access control policies for Hive.
 This functionality ensures row-level and column-level filtering (data masking).
 And filters the sensitive data from unauthorized users.

 Auditing of all access to the cluster resources, and the data, is necessary to track unauthorized or unintentional access of the resources.
 It's as important as protecting the HDInsight cluster resources from unauthorized users and securing the data.

 The admin can view and report all access to the HDInsight cluster resources and data.
 The admin can also view and report all changes to the access control policies created in Apache Ranger supported endpoints.

-To access Apache Ranger and Ambari audit logs as well as ssh access logs, enable Azure Monitor and view the related auditing records.
+To access Apache Ranger and Ambari audit logs as well as ssh access logs, enable Azure Monitor and view the tables that provide auditing records.